Jamonygr/azure-landing-zone-lab/docs/landing-zones/hub.md

 - Firewall and VPN gateway are the primary cost drivers.
 Turn them off with feature flags when you just need to explore topology.
 - If you only want layer 7 inspection, you can disable the firewall and leave Application Gateway on.
 - Use the firewall public IP and rule collections to practice outbound filtering without touching the workload modules.
+- Flow logs write to storage; Traffic Analytics also ingests to Log Analytics.
+Budget for both before turning them on.

 ## Next step